 We admitted we were powerless over our addiction—that our lives have become unmanageable.”
 (NA)

-The theme of powerlessness, along with the spiritual foundation of the Twelve Steps, can drive those in recovery away from the support and encouragement they need to work a program of recovery, leading to relapse.
-It is important to understand the Steps in the context in which they were created.
-Ultimately, it is important to understand these Steps—especially the First Step—in a way that is easily identifiable and personal.
-Some can grasp the concepts and Steps with ease, while others may have more difficulty, in which case adult drug and alcohol rehab may be needed.
+The theme of powerlessness, along with the spiritual foundation of the twelve steps, can drive those in recovery away from the support and encouragement they need to work a program of recovery, leading to relapse.
+It is important to understand the steps in the context in which they were created.
+Ultimately, it is important to understand these steps—especially the first step—in a way that is easily identifiable and personal.
+Some can grasp the concepts and steps with ease, while others may have more difficulty, in which case drug and alcohol rehab may be needed.
 And, in some cases, a medically-supervised drug and alcohol detox may be appropriate.

-When Alcoholics Anonymous was conceived in 1935, addiction was viewed vastly differently than how it is viewed today.
+When Alcoholics Anonymous was conceived in 1935, addiction was viewed vastly different than how it is viewed today.
 In the 1930’s, addiction was viewed as a moral and spiritual failing, in which the only way an addict can find recovery would be through surrendering their faults and imperfections to God, or a “Higher Power.”
-Additionally, a significant emphasis is placed on being a part of a group, spending substantial time within that group, and practicing the principals of the Twelve Steps.
+Additionally, a significant emphasis is placed on being a part of a group, spending substantial time within that group, and practicing the principals of the twelve steps.
 This approach was thought to deepen the religious and spiritual connections to AA.

 The understanding of addiction has changed greatly since the creation of AA and other twelve-step programs.
 While there have been significant changes in the way addiction is viewed and treated, the language and structure of twelve-step groups have largely remained unchanged.
 Despite the language used and the underlying philosophy, groups like AA and NA can still be a significant part of an individual’s program of recovery, whether people believe in God or not.